DSTR0/hello-world/README.md

 # hello-world
 none
-I nust write in this place anything about me? because tutorial from github advice me it.
+I must write in this place anything about me, because tutorial from github advice me it.